GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - All files are created next to the shader source file.
 - RGA will prefix the generated ISA and IL filenames with the name of the GPU family you are compiling for, and the function entry point if that applies.
 - RGA does not support AMD IL for DX12 shaders as of version 2.2 - the compiled DXIL is shown instead.
+- DX12 shaders must have their root signature provided directly in the HLSL file.

 ## Requirements